-Editors' Note: YouTube TV has been announced, and it offers some advantages over these services.
-See how YouTube TV compares to Sling TV, DirecTV Now and PlayStation Vue.
+Editors' Note: YouTube TV and Hulu with Live TV have been announced, and they both offer advantages over these services.
+See how YouTube TV and Hulu with Live TV compare to Sling TV, DirecTV Now and PlayStation Vue.

 Suppose you're ready to get rid of a restrictive, expensive cable package, but not quite ready to give up a variety of live channels at your fingertips.
 Cable-replacement services like DirecTV Now ($35 per month), Sling TV ($20 per month and up) and PlayStation Vue ($40 per month and up) are here to split the difference.

 More versatile but more expensive than a strictly on-demand service like Netflix, DirecTV Now, PS Vue and Sling TV combine the comforting versatility of channel surfing with the convenience of accessing what you want, when you want.

 Between optional channel packages, varying device compatibility, vastly different pricing structures and distinct approaches to user interfaces, the choice between DirecTV Now, Sling TV and PS Vue is anything but straightforward.
 You definitely don't need all three services, so read on to find out which one will fill the cable- or satellite-shaped void in your heart.

 Steaming Services Content

 Ultimately, a streaming service is only as good as the content it offers.
 DirecTV Now, Sling TV and PS Vue offer a wide variety of channels.
 The way in which they offer said channels, however, is wildly different, and no service is as simple as it could be.